-9. Cloud-Based vs. On-Premises Options
+9. Cloud-Based vs On-Premises Options

 We have already discussed the benefits of cloud-based solutions.
 In particular, when it comes to collaborating and sharing work at a distance.
 However, there are some security concerns with such tools.
-Companies that deal with sensitive data like the telecommunication industry (people names, contacts etc.) might not have the luxury to use such options.
+Companies that deal with sensitive data, like the telecommunication industry (people names, contacts etc.) might not have the luxury to use such options.

 Therefore, if you are looking for new software, you might need to go for the one that can be installed on-prem for security reasons.
 Usually, project management solutions do not require heavy computing power; thus, they will not require powerful and expensive servers.
-However, it will add to the overall maintenance cost for the organisation and may limit some capabilities for the tool.
+However, it will add to the overall maintenance cost for the organisation and may limit some capabilities of the tool.

 Alternative to New Project Management Tools or Software

 Before you open your wallet and splash your money on new software solutions, you should know about some alternatives you probably already have in your organisation.

 Many templates are available for various business processes in Microsoft Word.
 It syncs nicely with SharePoint, thus allowing excellent collaboration between teams on numerous documents like requirements, scope statements or minutes.
 Usually, it comes in Office 365 form.
 I used Word very often but noticed that I did less so these days.